 Teachers and priests at each House of Life used books from the temple library.

-A library in ancient Egypt was known as a House of Books.
+Any library in ancient Egypt was known as a House of Books.
 Books or scrolls were written on papyrus, rolled, and saved very carefully.
 Books included religious texts, spells, lists, letters, triumphs, medical knowledge, mathematical knowledge, scientific knowledge, stories of the gods, and more.

 The most famous House of Books was the library at Alexandria.
 Alexandria was a city on the coast of ancient Egypt, established by Alexander the Great.
 The library he built was known as the Great Library.
 This library, as well as the museum he built in Alexandria, supposedly burnt down in the 3rd century A.D., destroying irreplaceable scrolls (books) written on papyrus.
 No one knows for sure if the scrolls were in the library when the fire broke out.
 Archaeologists have found little physical evidence in the ruins that there was a fire at all, but then, it is unlikely that they would.

-It is not legend, not rumor, rather a dim but persistent hope that perhaps the scrolls never burned at all.
+Among archaeologists and historians, there is a rather dim but persistent hope that perhaps the scrolls never burned at all.
 Perhaps they were taken away, moved somewhere else for safe keeping, and the fire started to hide that fact.

-When Alexander arrived in Egypt, the people were delighted.
-The Persians had conquered Egypt - actually, Egypt was suffering under the second Persian occupation - Alexander and his army chased the Persians away.
+What historians do know is that when Alexander arrived in Egypt, the people were delighted at first.
+The Persians had taken over Egypt.
+Alexander and his army chased the Persians away.
 Loving scholarship, but without understanding the Egyptian people, Alexander gathered an enormous number of Egyptian books and scrolls from the small temple libraries all over the country.
 He stored these scrolls in the huge library he built at Alexandria.
-Scholars and students in the small temple schools were upset.
+Ancient Egyptians scholars and students in the small temple schools were upset.
 They needed those materials to teach.
 They supported themselves in great part by copying texts from the Book of the Dead and selling them in the marketplace.
 Yet, they were grateful to Alexander for saving them from Persian rule.